06/04/2020 – 🚨 STATE OF EMERGENCY

 - Provide information for your employees from the links in this blog.

-- Get in touch with a Consultant if you need additional assistance on security and responding to this in your workplace.
+- Get in touch with a Consultant if you need additional assistance on security or risk management and responding to this in your workplace.

 Remember that our industry is often the face many of the public will first see.
 A strong and united position with the correct tools and resources (such as signage, sanitizer and redirection to the Health Department) will help us and the public be reassured they are as safe as can be.